-Step Action 1 Refer to Chapter 61 Personal Income Test to determine the person's income reduction.
+Step Action 1 Refer to Chapter 61: Personal Income Test, Limits and Student or Australian Apprentice Income Bank to determine the person's income reduction.
 2 Does the personal income test reduction amount equal or exceed the maximum fortnightly payment rate?
 If YES, ABSTUDY Living Allowance is not payable.
-If NO, and if \circ the person is not independent , go to 57.1.
-2.3. ${\odot}$ the person is independent and has a partner , go to $\underline{57.1.2.4}$.
+If NO, and if \circ the person is not independent, go to 57.1.2.3 . the person is independent and has a partner, go to 57.1.2.4.

-57.1.2.3 Calculate the parental income test reduction amount and (where relevant) the family actual means test reduction amount
+57.1.2.3 Calculate the parental income test reduction amount

-Step Action 1 If the person is not independent and parental income test applies, refer to Chapter 58 Parental Income Test and Limits to determine the reduction for parental income.
-2 If the person is not independent, refer to Chapter 66 Family Actual Means Test to determine whether the family actual means test applies, then refer to Chapter 69 Application of the Family Actual Means Test to calculate the reduction for family actual means.
+Step Action 1 If the person is not independent and parental income test applies, refer to Chapter 58: Parental Income Test and Limits to determine the reduction for parental income.